Articles

 Luke 10:41

-A long time ago, before we had children, or Google maps, my husband and I went to Paris.
-We meandered through the city streets with our dogeared Rick Steves’ travel guide and broken French, and ate as many baguettes as possible in three days.
+A long time ago, before we had children or Google Maps, my husband and I went to Paris.
+We meandered through the city streets with our dogeared Rick Steves’ travel guide and broken French and ate as many baguettes as possible in three short days.

-Of all the sites I wanted to see, the Louvre Museum had captured my imagination most.
-I pictured walking up to the Mona Lisa, peering over the sea of heads, and even squinting to see it behind it’s plexiglass shield.
-Many people had told me the anticipation and the reality of seeing it were two different things.
+Of all the sites I wanted to see, the Louvre Museum captured my imagination most.
+I pictured walking up to the Mona Lisa, peering over the sea of heads, and squinting to see it behind its plexiglass shield.
+Many people had told me that the anticipation and the reality of seeing it differed.

 People standing in front of the Mona Lisa

 But for me, the point was being there.
-I wanted to stand before the same canvas that Leonardo da Vinci (and millions of others) had stood before, and marvel at it.
+I wanted to stand before the same canvas that Leonardo da Vinci (and millions of others) had stood before and marvel.
 I wanted to get lost in the halls of the Palace and feast my eyes on some of the greatest works of art in the world.

 So Far, and Not So Good

-On the morning of our visit, with our francs in hand (I told you it was a long time ago), we walked up to the counter to purchase our tickets.
-The attendant told us rather too matter-of-factly, the Louvre was closed because the workers were on strike.
-Oh, and don’t bother going to the Musée D’Orsay, they’re on strike too.
+We walked up to the counter to purchase our tickets on the morning of our visit with our francs in hand (I told you it was a long time ago).
+The attendant told us the Louvre and all the other museums in the city were closed because of a worker’s strike.
 Was I on a hidden camera show or something?
-It felt like a cruel joke, as I stood there trying to absorb the news.
+It felt like a cruel joke.
 Over two decades later, I’m still not over it.
-I had come so far, and was so close, and yet I missed it entirely.
+I had come so far and was so close, and yet I missed it entirely.

 Missing ‘It’ Like Martha

-Martha probably tried to get Mary’s attention by sighing loudly from the kitchen, and shutting the cupboard doors a little too forcefully.
-When her subtle cues failed, she went for the direct, more tattle-tale approach.
+Martha probably tried to get Mary’s attention by sighing loudly from the kitchen and shutting the cupboard doors too forcefully.
+She went for the direct, more tattle-tale approach when her subtle cues failed.
 “Lord, do you not care that my sister has left me to serve alone?
 Tell her to help me” (Luke 10:40).

 Marveling Like Mary